 \subsection{PClean Modeling Language}

-A PClean program (Figure~\ref{fig:example-program}) defines a set of \textit{classes} $\mathcal{C} = (C_1, \dots, C_k)$ representing the types of object that underlie the user's data (e.g. Physician, City), as well as a \textit{query} $\mathbf{Q}$ that describes how a latent object database informs the observed flat dataset $\mathbf{D}$.
+A PClean program defines a set of \textit{classes} $\mathcal{C} = (C_1, \dots, C_k)$, one for each type of object underlying the user's data, and a \textit{query} $\mathbf{Q}$ that describes how latent objects inform the observed flat dataset $\mathbf{D}$.

-\textbf{Class declarations.} The declaration of a PClean class $C$ may include three kinds of statement: \textit{reference statements} ($Y \sim C'$), which define a foreign key or reference slot $C.Y$ that connects objects of class $C$ to objects of a target class $T(C.Y) = C'$; \textit{attribute statements} ($X \sim \phi_{C.X}(\dots)$), which define a new field or \textit{attribute} $C.X$ that objects of the class possess, and declare an assumption about the probability distribution $\phi_{C.X}$ that the attribute typically follows; and $\textit{parameter statements}$ ($\textbf{parameter } \theta_C \sim p_{\theta_C}(\dots)$), which introduce mutually independent hyperparameters shared among all objects of the class $C$, to be learned from the noisy dataset.
-The distribution $\phi_{C.X}$ of an attribute may depend on the values of a \textit{parent set} $Pa(C.X)$ of attributes, potentially accessed via reference slots.
+\textbf{Class Declarations.} The declaration of a PClean class $C$ includes three kinds of statement: \textit{reference statements} ($Y \sim C'$), which define a reference slot $C.Y$ connecting objects of class $C$ to objects of a target class $T(C.Y) = C'$; \textit{attribute statements} ($X \sim \phi_{C.X}(\dots)$), which define a new \textit{attribute} $C.X$ that objects of the class possess, and declare the prior distribution $\phi_{C.X}$ that it follows; and $\textit{parameter statements}$ ($\textbf{parameter } \theta_C \sim p_{\theta_C}(\dots)$), which introduce mutually independent hyperparameters shared by all objects of the class $C$, to be learned from the noisy data.
+The prior $\phi_{C.X}$ for an attribute may depend on the values of a \textit{parent set} $Pa(C.X)$ of attributes, potentially accessed via reference slots.
 For example, in Figure~\ref{fig:example-program}, the \textit{Physician} class has a \textit{school} reference slot with target class \textbf{School}, and a \textit{degree} attribute whose value depends on \textit{school.degree\_dist}.
-Together, the attribute statements specify a \textit{probabilistic relational model} $\Pi$ for the user's schema (possibly parameterized by hyperparameters $\{\theta_C\}_{C \in \mathcal{C}}$)~\cite{Friedman1999}.
+Together, the attribute statements specify a \textit{probabilistic relational model} $\Pi$ for the user's schema (possibly parameterized by hyperparameters $\{\theta_C\}_{C \in \mathcal{C}}$)~\citep{Friedman1999}.